Women’s Day events highlight gaps in gender equality

 “We are seeing the widest gender pay gap,” protest leader Joms Salvador said.
 “We are seeing an unprecedented increase in the number of women workers who are in informal work without any protection.”

+Groups held banners saying “we are angry, we are in mourning,” a reference to the more than 46,100 people in Turkey who died in unsafe buildings and the hundreds of thousands left homeless in the Feb.
+6 quake.

+In Europe, hundreds of ethnic Albanian women in Kosovo’s capital protesting domestic violence threw black-and-red smoke bombs at the police headquarters.
+The protesters, who rallied under the slogan “We march, do not celebrate,” accused police, the prosecutor’s office and the courts of gender discrimination.
-Russian President Vladimir Putin gave state awards to women during a Kremlin ceremony to mark International Women’s Day, which is celebrated as a national holiday.

-He singled out a military paramedic and a journalist for fulfilling their duties in the area of the fighting in Ukraine.
+In Russia, where International Women’s Day is a national holiday, President Vladimir Putin presented state awards to several women during a Kremlin ceremony.
+He singled out a military paramedic and a journalist for fulfilling their duties during the war in Ukraine, which the Kremlin insists on calling “a special military operation.”

-“There are no fields and professions in our country where women haven’t scored serious, remarkable results,” Putin said.
-“Your talents, knowledge, competence, responsibility and determination contribute greatly to the development of our country.”
+In Spain alone, hundreds of thousands of women — with expectations taking the total over 1 million as in previous years — attended evening demonstrations in Madrid, Barcelona and other cities.
+Big rallies were also organized in many other cities around the world, while in some countries only minor events were held.

+Spain’s feminists are also split over a new transgender rights law that took effect last week and allows anyone 16 and older to change their gender on official documents without medical certification.
+At a public Women’s Day event, a group of young women interrupted Equality Minister Irene Montero to argue with her about the law, which some feminists argue threatens to erase or displace women.

 In Ireland, the government announced that it will hold a referendum in November to enshrine gender equality and remove discriminatory language in the country’s constitution.

-Hundreds of Kosovar Albanian women held a protest in its capital against domestic violence, throwing black-and-red smoke bombs at the police headquarters.

-“We march, do not celebrate,” was their main slogan.
-The marchers accused police, the prosecutor’s office and the courts of gender discrimination.
+Brazil’s President Luiz Inácio Lula da Silva announced measures seeking to promote and protect women after years of setbacks partially fueled by the rise of far-right forces under predecessor Jair Bolsonaro.

+Lula presented a bill that would guarantee equal pay for women and men who perform the same jobs. and committed 372 million reais ($73 million) to build domestic violence shelters.

 Yamaguchi reported from Tokyo.
-Associated Press writers across the world contributed to this report.
+Joseph Wilson in Barcelona and Associated Press writers across the world contributed to this report.